-Gaza ceasefire at a ‘critical moment’ mediators say, at risk of collapse
+Gaza ceasefire deal at a ‘critical moment’, mediator Qatar says

 Fidan said several Muslim-majority countries that could send troops to Gaza for a proposed international stabilisation force, now endorsed by the United Nations Security Council, want Turkiye to contribute troops, but Israel’s government is opposed.

-“Mr Netanyahu doesn’t hide it,” Fidan said at the event, adding that he “openly doesn’t want to see Turkish troops there.”
+“Mr Netanyahu doesn’t hide it,” Fidan said at the event referring to the Israeli prime minister, adding that he “openly doesn’t want to see Turkish troops there.”

-Norway’s foreign minister went further, insisting the force and an international peace council “must be formed this month”.

 Egypt’s Foreign Minister Badr Abdelatty proposed deploying the international force along Gaza’s so-called yellow line immediately to verify ceasefire compliance, noting that “Israel is every day violating the ceasefire and claiming the other side is the one who is violating it”.